Evan Almighty

-Evan Almighty is a 2007 American comedy film, and a spin-off of Bruce Almighty (2003).
+Evan Almighty is a 2007 American fantasy comedy film that is a spin-off and sequel of Bruce Almighty (2003).
 The film was directed by Tom Shadyac, written by Steve Oedekerk, based on the characters created by Steve Koren and Mark O'Keefe from the original film.
 It stars Steve Carell and Morgan Freeman reprising their roles as Evan Baxter and God, respectively, with new cast members Lauren Graham and John Goodman.
-The film is a modern-day retelling of Noah's Ark, which Evan reluctantly re-enacts because God commands him to do so and will stop at nothing to make him do it even as Evan pursues a new career in government.
+The film is a modern-day retelling of Noah's Ark, which Evan reluctantly re-enacts on God's behalf while he also pursues a new career in government.

 Production of the film began in January 2006.
-Several visual effect companies were used to provide CGI for the numerous animals and the climactic flood scene.
-By the time the film had completed production, it had become the most expensive live-action comedy film ever, later being overtaken by Men in Black 3.
-In October 2007, the film was released on DVD and HD DVD.
+Several visual effects companies were used to provide CGI for the numerous animals and the climactic tsunami scene.
+By the time the film had completed production, it had become the most expensive comedy film ever, later being overtaken by Men in Black 3.

 The film opened on June 22, 2007, and was a box-office bomb, grossing $174.4 million worldwide, and received generally negative reviews from critics.

 Plot

-Newly elected to Congress, former local television news reporter Evan Baxter leaves his hometown of Buffalo, New York from the original Bruce Almighty, and later moves to the community of Prestige Crest, located in the fictional town of Huntsville, Virginia, where his congressional campaign officially declares that he will change the world.
+Newly elected to Congress, former television news reporter Evan Baxter leaves his hometown of Buffalo, New York and moves to the community of Prestige Crest, located in the fictional town of Huntsville, Virginia, where his congressional campaign declares that he will change the world.
 Evan prays to God to give him this opportunity.
 His wife, Joan, also prays that she, Evan, and their three sons will be closer together as a family.

-On his first day working at Congress, Evan receives a letter from his greedy boss, Congressman Chuck Long, who provides him with a prime office and gives the opportunity to join him as the junior co-sponsor to his Citizens' Integration of Public Lands Act (CINPLAN) bill.
-Over the next several days, strange events in Evan's life occur:
+On his first day in Congress, Evan introduces himself to his staffers and then given the opportunity to join his greedy boss, Congressman Chuck Long, to co-sponsor his Citizens' Integration of Public Lands Act (CINPLAN) bill.
+Over the next few days, strange events occur in Evan's life: